Ensono/stacks-azure-data/docs/workloads/azure/data/components/etl_pipelines/ingest_data_azure.md

 These configuration files will be loaded in for a given data source every time an ingestion pipeline is triggered in Data Factory, and all entities will be ingested.
-To disable a particular ingest source or entitiy without removing it, you can set `"enabled": false` – these will be ignored by the Data Factory pipeline.
+To disable a particular ingest source or entity without removing it, you can set `"enabled": false` – these will be ignored by the Data Factory pipeline.

 ### Data Factory pipeline design